Fitvation 🏋

 User flows

-I decided to user user flows as they helped map out the “flow” of a specific action that Amanda, Scott or Anita might take while attempting to accomplish a goal.
+User flows helped map out the “flow” of a specific action that Amanda, Scott or Anita might take while attempting to accomplish a goal.

 They’re valuable for identifying every point of interaction within Fitvation.
 I've also used them as the first building blocks of information architecture.